-Male pattern baldness, also known as androgenetic alopecia, is the most common type of hair loss in men.
+Male pattern baldness, also known as androgenetic alopecia, is men's most common type of hair loss.
 One cause of this condition is genetics; if there is a family history of baldness, especially on the mother's side, you are more susceptible to it.

 Research has found that male pattern baldness is connected to male sex hormones called androgens.
 These androgens can affect many things within the body, including regulating hair growth and loss.

 Male pattern baldness can begin as early as the teenage years, but it's more commonly found in adult men.
 Some men find their hair loss starts at the temple or crown of the head, while others notice it in a single spot or a receding hairline in the form of an "M" shape.

 What is the difference between minoxidil and finasteride?

 Minoxidil and finasteride are two of the most researched and well-known hair loss treatments available.
 Both are approved by the Food and Drug Administration (FDA) and backed with scientific research, though significant differences exist between the two.

 Minoxidil is a vasodilator that is an over-the-counter topical medication available in liquid or foam form.
 When applied to the affected areas of the scalp, it helps to widen the blood vessels, encouraging the flow of blood to the hair follicles.
 The increased blood flow delivers more essential nutrients and oxygen to the area, promoting hair growth.

 Finasteride is an oral medication initially developed to treat prostate enlargement and cancer.
 Finasteride is typically used for male hair loss.
 However, it is not approved for use in women due to the possibility of congenital disorders.
 Side effects may include dizziness, headache, gastrointestinal discomfort, excessive facial and/or body hair growth, and sexual dysfunction.